ARTICLE I. NAME

 Section 2.
 Only the chapter presidents or their designated representatives may attend the conference.
 Selected advisors may be invited by the Board to attend the conference.

 Section 3.
 It shall be the duty of the National Executive Board to make all arrangements for the National Presidents Conference.

 ARTICLE VI.
 AMENDMENTS

-This constitution may be amended at any national conference.
+This constitution may be amended at any national Presidents Conference.
 Proposed amendments must be submitted to the National Executive Board for consideration at the board meeting preceding the national conference.
 The amendment will be presented to conference delegates with the board's recommendation.
 An amendment may be passed by an affirmative vote of two-thirds of the delegates and then will be sent to the chapters for ratification.
 Ratification by each chapter will require an affirmative vote of the majority of the chapter members present and voting.
 The vote of the chapter must be conveyed to the national recording secretary, who shall compile the votes.
 An affirmative vote of two-thirds of the chapters shall ratify the amendment.
-Any chapter which does not convey its vote shall be counted in the affirmative.
+Any chapter that does not convey its vote within 30 days shall be counted in the affirmative.